diegogarciahuerta/tk-substancepainter/README.md

 The Scene Breakdown App shows you a list of items you have loaded (referenced) in your scene and tells you which ones are out of date.
 From this overview, you can select multiple objects and click the update button which will update all your selected items to use the latest published version.

 Note that this tool will only update the resources that have been loaded previously trough the Loader toolkit app.

+It also displays what textures loaded from the Loader app are in used within the scene and which ones are not.
+The tidying up of the shelf resources is left for the user.

 Finally, for completion, I've kept the original README from shotgun, that include very valuable links: